2013 World Hunger and Poverty Facts and Statistics

 Hunger is a term which has three meanings (Oxford English Dictionary 1971)

 World hunger refers to the second definition, aggregated to the world level.
-The related technical term (in this case operationalized in medicine) is either malnutrition, or, if malnutrition is taken to refer to both undernutrition and overnutrition, undernutrition.
-Both malnutrition and undernutrition refer to not having enough food.
+The related technical term (in this case operationalized in medicine) is either malnutrition, or, if malnutriton is taken to refer to both undernutrtion and overnutrition, undernutrition.
+Both malnutriton and undernutriton have been used to refer to not having enough food.

-Malnutrition (or undernutrition) is a general term that indicates a lack of some or all nutritional elements necessary for human health (Medline Plus Medical Encyclopedia).
+Malnutrition is a general term that indicates a lack of some or all nutritional elements necessary for human health (Medline Plus Medical Encyclopedia).

 There are two basic types of malnutrition.
 The first and most important is protein-energy malnutrition (PEM).
 It is basically a lack of calories and protein.
 Food is converted into energy by humans, and the energy contained in food is measured by calories.
 Protein is necessary for key body functions including provision of essential amino acids and development and maintenance of muscles.
 This is the most lethal form of malnutrition/hunger and is the type of malnutrition that is referred to when world hunger is discussed.